flancia-coop/doc.anagora.org/social-coop-cwg.md

 #### Helping with easy reports, as one can, is that a norm for us?

 M: Especially as we're bringing on more mods, worth clarifying.
 H: When I joined ~18 months ago, moderation was a lot more casual.
 People named for the week, maybe they were busy, not a lot of people on the team.
 So really normal that someone else had taken care of report.
-"Does "
+"Does that mean I did a bad job" -- feedback was, somebody was logged in, just did it.
+"I'm on the team and would help alleviate the load."
+For new folks: become more confident as folks are handling reports.
+Are we taking something away from new mods?

 #### prep for March hackathon